Three girls throwing autumn leaves in the park and having a good time Three girls throwing autumn leaves in the park and having a good time

 East London's working farm

-Kids can learn about life on the farm right in the heart of East London.
-At Hackney City Farm, families can meet charming animals like pigs and donkeys, wander through the gardens and grounds, and enjoy a meal at the on-site restaurant.
-The farm also hosts a variety of activities, including weekly clubs for both under-12s and older children, giving them a chance to work with the animals.
+At Hackney City Farm, families can meet cute farmyard animals like pigs and donkeys, wander through the gardens and grounds, and enjoy a meal at the on-site restaurant.
+The farm also hosts a variety of activities, including weekly clubs for both under-12s and older children, providing them with the opportunity to work with the animals.

 Flip Out Brent Cross – October half-term activities